 There are two types of awards often referred to as Fellowships: Assistantships, which consist of various combinations of tuition credit (which works like a scholarship), a work commitment and accompanying salary; and Scholarships, which are credited towards tuition and do not require a work commitment.

 SIPA scholarships are open to all applicants regardless of citizenship.
-All SIPA awards are merit-based; financial need is not a factor, and the FAFSA is not required nor used in the determination of scholarships or assistantships.
-SIPA considers all admitted applicants for all applicable scholarships.
+SIPA scholarship awards are merit-based, and SIPA considers all admitted applicants for all applicable scholarships.
 The only requirement for most awards is to complete and submit the admissions application and all supporting materials by the appropriate deadline.

 SIPA’s funding resources are limited and awards are competitive.
 Although all admitted students are meritorious, SIPA cannot fund all students, and almost all awards cover only a portion of costs.